dermotduffy/frigate-hass-card/docs/usage/casting.md

 Which in turn will cast the specified Home Assistant dashboard (and view) to the Google Cast device.

-For the example above to work, a dashboard with `dashboard-cast` slug must exist:
+For the example above to work, a dashboard with `dashboard-cast` URL must exist:

 ![image](https://github.com/user-attachments/assets/67f0e145-df05-412a-8c6d-897feb5439d2)

-And a view inside of it with `office` slug must exist.
-Inside the view, you can place the Frigate card configured for that camera for a proper full-screen casting experience:
+Within that dashboard, create an `office` view and finally within that view you can place the Frigate card configured for that camera for a proper full-screen casting experience:

 ```yaml
 views: